ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 The Domain Owner has implemented SPF and DKIM in a subdomain used for pre-production testing of messaging services.
-It now wishes to express a handling preference for messages from this subdomain that fail to authenticate to indicate to participating receivers that use of this domain is not valid.
+It now wishes to express a handling preference for messages from this subdomain that fail to authenticate to indicate to participating Mail Receivers that use of this domain is not valid.

 As a first step, it will express that it considers to be suspicious messages using this subdomain that fail authentication.
-The goal here will be to enable examination of messages sent to mailboxes hosted by participating receivers as method for troubleshooting any existing authentication issues.
+The goal here will be to enable examination of messages sent to mailboxes hosted by participating Mail Receivers as method for troubleshooting any existing authentication issues.
 Aggregate feedback reports will be sent to a mailbox within the Organizational Domain, and to a mailbox at a third party selected and authorized to receive same by the Domain Owner.